Skip to content

 Each edge connects a source port to a destination port.
 The type checker validates that:

-1. The port types are compatible (see table above).
+1. The port types are compatible (see matrix above).

 2. Every required field in the destination schema exists in the source schema.